Ankitapansare25/3-tier-architecture/README.md

 ## 📌 Project Overview

 This project demonstrates how to provision a **3-Tier Architecture on AWS using Terraform**.
-It is designed to showcase real-world DevOps and cloud infrastructure skills suitable for **freshers and entry-level roles**.

 The architecture follows best practices by separating the **Web, Application, and Database layers** using public and private subnets, security groups, and a NAT Gateway.

 ## 🧱 Architecture Components